mzilch/Anthem/README.md

 ## A sampling of tests run against some of Anthem URLS

 ### This is a Java/Maven project created in Eclipse IDE
-I've created a small sampling of 5 Java TestNG Selenium UI tests starting on these Anthem's public website Urls:
+I've created a small sampling of 5 Java TestNG Selenium UI tests
-Start Pages:
+The tests each start on one of these 2 Anthem's public website Urls:
 1.  https://shop.anthem.com/sales/eox/shop/demographics/home/snq?execution=e1s1
 2.  https://www.anthem.com/individual-and-family/
 Each test is associated with one or more webpages
 Each webpage has its own Page Object Model (POM) .java file to manage Selenium Xpath Locators and some basic page verifications
 ### Running Tests